ckeditor/ckeditor5/docs/installation/advanced/predefined-builds.md

 * When you want to create your own text editor and have full control over its every aspect, from UI to features.
 * When the solution proposed by the builds does not fit your specific use case.

-In the following cases [CKEditor 4](https://ckeditor.com/ckeditor-4/) should be used instead:

-* When compatibility with old browsers is a requirement.
-* If CKEditor 4 contains features that are essential for you, which are not available in CKEditor 5 yet.
-* If CKEditor 4 is already in use in your application and you are still not ready to replace it with CKEditor 5.

 ### Download options

 There are several options to download predefined CKEditor 5 builds: